 - Dryer sheets everywhere.
 People use dryer sheets to ward off rodents as well.
-This could be another sign that rodents have been present in the RV.
+This could be another sign that have been mice in the RV.

 - Mouse feces.
-If you ever find rodent excrement in anything that you plan on buying, you better think twice.
+If you ever find rodent droppings in anything that you plan on buying, you better think twice.
 This can lead to expensive, time consuming, and unwanted work for you.

 I was beginning to think we’d never find the right one when I came across a camper with a pouch of Fresh Cab rodent repellent under the sink.
 Not surprising, the camper that was protected with Fresh Cab didn’t have a single sign of rodent activity!
 Fresh Cab is used by many RV owners in preparation to prevent rodents from coming around, and with my experience I am going to take that as a good sign that that specific camper has not had a single mouse prance through it.

-Other red flags to look for when it comes to rodent issues are:
+Other red flags to look for when it comes to mice in RV’s:

 - Smells – The smell of a dead rodent is a very particular kind of smell that lingers.
 One of the worst places to have a dead mouse is in the heating duct.